fboglind/lis070-su-admin-project/README.md

 ## Data & Trained Models

-The full dataset (course descriptions from Stockholm University's Ladok system) and trained models are available on Zenodo:
+The full dataset (corpus with course syllabi from Stockholm University's Ladok system) and trained models are available on Zenodo:

 **https://doi.org/10.5281/zenodo.18256018**